mozilla/valence/README.md

 [1] There was a bug in chrome's websocket implementation that prevented Firefox from connecting to it.
 They fixed the bug quickly, but you need a a recent canary.

-[2] Same bug as [1], but the fix hasn't propagated to android yet, so proxy.js just acts as a mediator between two websocket implementations that don't quite get along.